-In the course of the past years, the Company has invested significant amounts in the renovation of facilities from the portfolio and the improvement of the portfolio of services provided to clients.
+In the course of the past years, the Group has invested significant amounts in the renovation of facilities from the portfolio and the improvement of the portfolio of services provided to clients.

-Similar to many economic entities around the world, the Company's operations in 2020 were marked by the COVID-19 pandemic.
-By the middle of the second quarter, the Company operated under as normal circumstances as possible, expecting the situation to return to normal and the development cycle that began in 2019 to continue.
-At the end of the first quarter of 2020, the pandemic completely stopped operations, which resulted in shutting down all of the Company's facilities in the period from 19 March to 11 May 2020, with a complete rationalisation of operations.
+Similar to many economic entities around the world, the Group's operations in 2020 were marked by the COVID-19 pandemic.
+By the middle of the second quarter, the Group operated under as normal circumstances as possible, expecting the situation to return to normal and the development cycle that began in 2019 to continue.
+At the end of the first quarter of 2020, the pandemic completely stopped operations, which resulted in shutting down all of the Group's facilities in the period from 19 March to 11 May 2020, with a complete rationalisation of operations.

-The rationalisation of operations, all with the aim of protecting business continuity and preserving the liquidity of the Company, included the rationalisation of costs, capital expenditures and cash outflow primarily by means of the following measures:
+The rationalisation of operations, all with the aim of protecting business continuity and preserving the liquidity of the Group, included the rationalisation of costs, capital expenditures and cash outflow primarily by means of the following measures:

-- Rationalisation of staff costs use of vacation days and days off, working from home and in agreement with social partners, reduction of salaries for workers who do not work ("waiting"). - Later employment of seasonal workers, and a smaller number of overall employees (seasonal workers account for nearly half of the workforce). - Suspending investments to the extent that does not jeopardise the operation of facilities and settling obligations to business partners. - Rationalisation of operating costs deciding not to purchase small inventory, minimising the cost of current maintenance to a "sustainable" minimum, assuming that the safety of facilities and guests and employees is not compromised.
+- Rationalisation of staff costs use of vacation days and days off, working from home and in agreement with social partners, reduction of salaries for workers who do not work ("waiting"). - Later employment of seasonal workers, and a smaller number of employees in the end (seasonal workers account for nearly half of the workforce). - Suspending investments to the extent that does not jeopardise the operation of facilities and settling obligations to business partners. - Rationalisation of operating costs deciding not to purchase small inventory, minimising the cost of current maintenance to a "sustainable" minimum, assuming that the safety of facilities and guests and employees is not compromised. - Lease agreements signed by the Company and the Group with lessors have been adjusted in a way to safeguard liquidity, but also to ensure the financial viability of these leases, while ensuring the sustainability of cooperation and the business continuity of partners with whom leases have been concluded. - During June 2020, the Company entered into a moratorium with the Croatian Bank for Reconstruction and Development and a moratorium on loans with Privredna banka Zagreb.